-Regression 4 in Table 2 shows that the parameter of the lagged clothing output is estimated at around 0.44, which means that 56 % of the desired adjustment is done after one year.
-A permanent rise of an independent variable has both a direct effect, and an indirect effect via lagged clothing output.
+Regression 4 in Table 5 shows that the parameter of the lagged clothing output is estimated at around 0.44, which means that 56 % of the desired adjustment is completed after one year.
+A permanent rise in an independent variable has not only a direct effect but also an indirect effect via lagged clothing output.
 The total effect is the long-run effect.
 Since we are estimating eq.
-(6'), the estimates we get from our regression are estimates of $(1-\lambda)\beta_i$ .
+(6'), the estimates we get from our regression are estimates of $(1 - \lambda)\beta_i$.
 However, we are primarily interested in eq.
-3, and the long-run effects, $\beta_i$ .
-Therefore we should divide our parameter estimates with (1-0.44) = 0.56, the estimation of $(1-\lambda)$ , to get the estimates of the long-run parameters.
+3 and the long-run effects, β_i .
+Therefore we should divide our parameter estimates by (1-0.44) = 0.56, the estimate of $(1 - \lambda)$, to get the estimates of the long-run parameters.
 These long-run parameters are what we discuss from here on.